Five more Cosby accusers to testify at sex assault retrial: judge

 STROUDSBURG, Pa.
-(Reuters) - Five women who have accused comedian Bill Cosby of sexually assaulting them will be allowed to testify at his upcoming retrial on charges of sexually assaulting a former friend, a Pennsylvania judge ruled Thursday, in a victory for prosecutors.
+(Reuters) - A Pennsylvania judge on Tuesday ruled that five other women who have accused comedian Bill Cosby of sexual assault over the years could testify at his retrial on charges of drugging and assaulting a former friend, giving prosecutors an early win.

-The decision by Montgomery County Judge Steven O’Neill will likely have a major influence on the second trial of Cosby, 80, who is accused of attacking Andrea Constand, now 44, at his home near Philadelphia between Dec.
+Montgomery County Judge Steven O’Neill’s decision will likely have a major influence on the second trial of Cosby, 80, who is accused of attacking Andrea Constand, now 44, at his home near Philadelphia between Dec.
 30, 2003, and Jan.
 20, 2004.
+Jury selection for the next trial begins on March 29.

-His first trial in June in the Philadelphia suburb of Norristown, Pennsylvania, ended in a mistrial after the jury failed to reach a unanimous verdict following six days of deliberations.
-Jury selection begins March 29 in the same court.
+The prosecution was limited to calling one other accuser in the first trial in the Philadelphia suburb of Norristown, Pennsylvania.
+It ended in June with a mistrial after the jury failed to reach a unanimous verdict following six days of deliberations.

 Constand, a former administrator of the women’s basketball team at Temple University in Philadelphia, Cosby’s alma mater, is one of more than 50 women who have accused him of sexual assaults, some dating back decades.